 When you type in 'all caps', you are more or less shouting at the person reading your post.
 There's nothing wrong with that in the body of the post or reply, but a forum of 'all caps' thread titles is a forum where everyone shouts at or over each other.
 That's not fun or enjoyable.

-Threads should be on topic for the forum they are in.
 If the thread is in a discussion forum, it should be open to discussion.
 Private messages are best suited for private discussions.
 If the thread is in a sales forum, it must be open and looking to sell, buy, or trade.

 Refrain from reviving old threads unless the content is relevant and constructive.

-Be considerate of your fellow players when posting.
 Threads and posts should not use font formatting that may make the text difficult for others to read, such as using fonts that are excessively small, large, or light in color.

 Comments